|1. The setting I|

 Let’s begin by setting the context.

-You are a conscious being, surrounded by analog beings, or objects.
+You are a conscious being, surrounded by analogue beings, or objects.
 All is very tangible.
+These are part of what you may consider to have a verifiable, objective sensory existence as they are available to your sensory awareness.

-The cyberspace, as perceived by Gibson and other science-fiction authors, futurologists and visionaries, all often featured in Wired magazine, then very concerned with the internet’s imaginaire, was giving rise to new perspectives of computer technology and was holding, as Marshall McLuhan stated almost prophetically in 1969, ‘the promise of a technologically engendered state of universal understanding and unity, a state of absorption in the Logos that could knit mankind into one family and create a perpetuity of collective harmony and peace.’
-He adds: ‘psychic communal integration, made possible at last by the electronic media, could create the universality of consciousness...
-In a Christian sense, this is merely a new interpretation of the mystical body of Christ; and Christ, after all, is the ultimate extension of man.’
+Cyberspace, as perceived by Gibson and other science-fiction authors, futurologists and visionaries, was giving rise to new perspectives on computer technology and to drastic revaluations of all aspects of human life.
+It was holding, as Marshall McLuhan stated almost prophetically in Playboy magazine in 1968, "the promise of a technologically engendered state of universal understanding and unity, a state of absorption in the Logos that could knit mankind into one family and create a perpetuity of collective harmony and peace."

 Freedom! equality! harmony! they brandished.

-A likely second take on the 1789 revolution; and if the cyberspace wasn’t going to be the necessary condition for the realisation of that revolutionary ideal, then it was at least representing the straight continuation of it, only this time it was going to be led by a virtual community.
+A revival of some sort of the 1789 revolution.
+And if cyberspace wasn’t to achieve this revolutionary ideal, then it was at least going to represent a straight continuation of it –only this time it was going to be led by a virtual community.

-In 1987, Howard Rheingold, an active member of the Californian countercultural movement and a close collaborator to its leading figures, wrote a small article in the quarterly Whole Earth Review which had grown out of the original Catalog and in which he coined the expression of ‘virtual community’.
-In subsequent critically acclaimed and highly mediatized publications, he will define virtual communities as ‘social aggregations that emerge from the Net when enough people carry on those public discussions long enough, with sufficient human feeling, to form webs of personal relationships in cyberspace’.
+In 1987, Howard Rheingold, an active member of the Californian countercultural movement and a close collaborator to its leading figures, wrote a small article in the quarterly Whole Earth Review which had grown out of the original Catalog and in which he coined the expression of "virtual community".
+In subsequent critically acclaimed and highly mediatized publications, he defined virtual communities as “social aggregations that emerge from the Net when enough people carry on those public discussions long enough, with sufficient human feeling, to form webs of personal relationships in cyberspace” .

 That was the year 1993, and never had the internet been the subject of such attention in national media.
-Following the utopian template that LSD advocates drew two decades earlier, a new myth was to spread among the masses, that of a disembodied, balanced, collaborative and intimate form of interaction; reassuring, perhaps valorizing too, and not to be impeded by body-based prejudices.
+Following the utopian template that LSD advocates drew two decades earlier, a new myth was to spread among the masses.
+That of an unprecedented form of social order, allowing disembodied, balanced, transparent, and emancipated interactions.

 Now, you are to belong somewhere, they said.